-DESCRIPTION: I thought I'd take a minute to appreciate okra.
 For those of you who fear okra for its slime, have no fear!
 You only need high heat.
 Fresh okra that's cooked at a high temperature for less time is generally way less slimy.
-One CSA member told me she's been throwing it on the grill and another throws it in a hot skillet and cooks it until just tender with some garlic and spices.
-I've been roasting it and I can't stop eating it.
-And then, of course, you can always bread it with cornmeal and buttermilk and fry it like a true North Carolinian.
-How do you like your okra?
+One CSA member throws it on the grill and another throws it in a hot skillet and cooks it until just tender with some garlic and spices.
+It's also wonderful roasted.
+And you can always bread it with cornmeal and buttermilk and fry it like a true North Carolinian.

-NOTE: you can also add in other vegetables to this recipe.
-I like sungolds cut in half for color or other tomatoes or even chopped water gourd!
+NOTE: you can also add in other vegetables to this recipe, like sungolds cut in half for color or even chopped water gourd!

 Heat the oven to 400 degrees F. Slice a small onion into thin crescents.
 Cut the caps off the okra and slice in half lengthwise (do this right before cooking to minimize slime!).
 Combine okra and onion in a bowl and drizzle with olive oil and salt and pepper.
 Toss to combine and roast for 10-12 minutes or until okra is tender and the onion is just beginning to brown.
 Toss with chopped fresh mint or basil and serve.